-Our business activities are conducted by two operating segments for which we provide information in our consolidated financial statements for the years ended December 31, 2015 and 2014.
+Our business activities are conducted by two operating segments for which we provide information in our consolidated financial statements for the years ended December 31, 2016 and 2015.
 These two segments are our:

-- midstream business, which includes the Catarina gathering system; and - exploration and production business, which includes oil and natural gas reserves located in the Eagle Ford Shale in South Texas and in other areas of Texas and Louisiana, as well as properties in the Mid-Continent region.
+midstream business, which includes the Western Catarina gathering system and our ownership interests in Carnero Processing and Carnero Gathering; and production business, which includes oil and natural gas reserves located in the Eagle Ford Shale in South Texas and in other areas of Texas and Louisiana, as well as properties in the Mid-Continent region.

-For information about our segments' revenues, profits and losses and total assets, see Note 15.
+For information about our segments' revenues, profits and losses and total assets, see Note 17.
 "Reporting Segments" of our Notes to Consolidated Financial Statements.